Kayuemkhan/Problem-Solving-Data-Structures-and-Algorithm/README.md

   Codeforces:
   </i>

     <p>Then take 10 problems per day and try to solve them.
-Don't waste more than 30 mins per problem and then Watch Editorials...</p>
+Don't waste more than 30 mins per problem and then watch Editorials...</p>
 <details>
   <summary><span id=800>800</span></summary>